UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-Creater2036/README.md

 1. **Cleaner**: Converts protein data into a conversational format for LLMs and cleans up data for better readability.
 2. **Formatter_LLM**: Updates the tokenizer to treat amino acids as individual tokens for LLMs, improving the handling of protein sequences in transformer models.
 3. **Genetic_Frame_Final_Proj.ipynb**: Main notebook.
 Goes through data downloading process, preprocessing, tokenizing data, putting into Llama format, training LLama model, and testing model with the help of the 2 functions above.
-4. **askModel**: Allows you to input an amino acid sequence to the model and will output to you the resulting answer
+4. **askModel**: Allows you to input an amino acid sequence to the model and will output to you the resulting answer.

 Both functions are designed to preprocess protein sequences, enabling efficient model training and data analysis for bioinformatics tasks.